KyberNetwork/smart-contracts/integration.md

 For an exchange application, we recommend to set it to `MAX_UINT` (i.e., `2**256 - 1`).
 6. `minConversionRate`: the minimal conversion rate.
 If the current rate is too high, then the transaction is reverted.
-For an exchange application this value can be set according to the current return value of `getPrice`.
-However, in this case, the execution of the transaction is not guaranteed in case of changes in market price before the confirmation of the transaction.
+For an exchange application this value can be set according to the `priceSlippage` return value of `getExpectedRate`.
+However, in this case, the execution of the transaction is not guaranteed in case big changes in market price happens before the confirmation of the transaction.
 A value of `1` will execute the trade according to market price in the time of the transaction confirmation.
-7. `throwOnFailure`: indicates if transaction is reverted in the case of a failure.
-For an exchange application we recommend to set it to `true`.
-8. `walletId`: the id of the service provider.
+7. `walletId`: the id of the service provider.
 Should be determined along with kyber network.

 # Current testnet deployment
-The contract is currently depolyed on kovan testnet, and unofficially also at rinkeby.
+The contract is currently depolyed on ropsten testnet.
-The kovan addresses can be found [here](https://github.com/KyberNetwork/smart-contracts/blob/master/deployment_kovan.json).
+The ropsten addresses can be found [here](https://github.com/KyberNetwork/smart-contracts/blob/ropsten_deployment/deployment_ropsten.json).
+For wallets the relevant addresses are those of kyber network contract and the token addresses.
+The kyber network contract address can be found [here](https://github.com/KyberNetwork/smart-contracts/blob/ropsten_deployment/deployment_ropsten.json#L156), while the token addresses are [here](https://github.com/KyberNetwork/smart-contracts/blob/ropsten_deployment/deployment_ropsten.json#L9).

-The contracts source code and abi are also available at kovan etherscan.
+The contracts source code and abi are also available at ropsten etherscan.
-For rinkeby deployment, please contact us by email.